Probing the Singularity of Scalar-Haired Black Holes with Holographic Complexity: Introduction

 Second, we consider the behavior of both of these functionals in black holes with scalar hair.
 In the vicinity of the singularity, the metric of these black holes can be described by a Kasner form, characterized by the Kasner exponents.
-It has been shown that the presence of scalar hair allows for a continuous shift of the Kasner exponents from their vacuum values \cite{frenkel2020holographic}.
+It has been shown that the presence of scalar hair allows for a continuous shift of the Kasner exponents from their vacuum values \cite{Frenkel:2020ysx}.
 We study how deeply the observables can approach the singularity, and the correlation of their behavior with the Kasner exponents.
-We consider two different models for scalar-haired black holes: in one case the scalar potential is an exponential $\propto e^{\alpha \phi}$; the corresponding (Chamblin--Reall) black hole solutions are known analytically, but they are not asymptotically AdS \cite{chamblin1999dynamic}.
+We consider two different models for scalar-haired black holes: in one case the scalar potential is an exponential $\propto e^{\alpha \phi}$; the corresponding (Chamblin--Reall) black hole solutions are known analytically, but they are not asymptotically AdS \cite{Chamblin:1999ya}.
 In the other case, the scalar potential is a simple mass term; the solutions have AdS asymptotics, but they can only be found numerically.

 The late-time behaviors of the $C^2$- and $K$-observable have already been studied in hairless black holes.
-The main results that we obtain by adding scalar hair can be summarized as follows: \begin{enumerate} \item The $C^2$-observable exhibits linear late-time growth only within a narrow window of the coupling constant for hairless black holes.
+The main results that we obtain by adding scalar hair are the following: \begin{enumerate} \item The $C^2$-observable exhibits linear late-time growth only within a narrow window of the coupling constant for hairless black holes.
 We find numerically that this window widens in the Chamblin--Reall background but shrinks in the massive scalar background, eventually leaving only the volume functional with the expected late-time behavior (see Figures~\ref{fig:c2_scan} and \ref{fig:massive_slices}).

 \item The $K$-observable maintains linear late-time growth for all coupling values in hairless black holes.
 Our studies show that this property persists in both the Chamblin--Reall and massive scalar backgrounds.